Faxmachinen2/pcpmcontrol/README.md

 ##### Send knob value

-You can send the knob value to the commands you specify in `events.turn.X` by including the string `{val[N]}`, where `N` is the maximum value (the minimum is always 0).
+You can send the knob value to the commands you specify in `events.turn.X` by including the string `{val[N]}`, where `N` is the maximum value (the minimum is 0).

-The value is caculated from the native value of the PCPanel Mini knob, which is in the range 0-255.
+The value is a whole number caculated from the native value of the PCPanel Mini knob, which is in the range 0-255.

+An advanced format also exists, `{val[N,M]:f}`, that produces a decimal value between N and M.
+You can further format this with Python formatting syntax, e.g. `{val[-1.5,1.5]:.2f}` produces numbers with two decimals between -1.50 and 1.50.

 ##### Example